 Reading helps children understand what is happening around them.

-These books will teach children that it is ok to be different and introduces themes of anxiety and open-mindedness.
+These books will teach children that it is ok to be different and introduces themes of anxiety, separation and open-mindedness.

 Me and White Supremacy: How You Can Fight Racism and Change the World Today (Young Readers Edition)Layla F. Saad